HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 i changed them y'all before you took the switch OFF mid-zone approaching, blessed by a witch, bewitched in trance aye (entranced aye)
-(bait and switch)
-switch'em up

-your chain got a chain to stitch
+(bait and switch) switch'em up your chain got a chain to stitch perfect miss, such a perfect miss ya

-perfect miss
-such a perfect miss ya

-betting
-abetting
+betting abetting
-so fitting
-retros in fit/ting
+so fitting retros in fit/ting

-inclusives
+inclusive
 netting results
 from conscious forgetting